JennRC87/Project1/README.md

 - figure out how to get the characters to appear and disappear (timed)
 - figure out how to use the mouse to shoot at characters
 - figure out how shooting villain will prompt a win
 - make five villians
+- write story to the game
 - for every so many misses get the villain to attack and you lose

-- write story to the game
-- write prompts to display on the screen to tell the user the directions to the story
+- get text to display on the screen to tell the user the directions to the story
 - get “The White Transvaal Lion to display once the user has won

-Bonus:
+MVP:
 - get the user’s avatar to slide across the screen with the mouse
 - make buttons to pause game
+- get “The White Transvaal Lion to display once the user has won